 There are three paid positions available as election officials working at the polls: Presiding Election Judge, Alternate Election Judge and Election Clerk.
 Click here for more information.

 High school students who are 16 years of age or older have the opportunity to be an Election Clerk at the polls.
 Click here for more information.

 3) Become a Volunteer Deputy Registrar

 If you are interested in serving the community by registering voters, we encourage you to join our team of volunteers.
 Volunteer Deputy Registrars are entrusted with the responsibility of officially registering voters.
-They are appointed by the county voter registrars and charged with helping to increase voter registration in the state.
+They are appointed by the county voter registrar and charged with helping to increase voter registration in the state.
 Acceptance of the duties of volunteer deputy registrar places you in a position of trust and responsibility to the citizens you will register to vote.

 To be appointed a volunteer deputy registrar, a person must:

 - be a United States citizen;

 - not have been determined by a final judgment of a court exercising probate jurisdiction to be

 - partially mentally incapacitated without the right to vote

 - never have been convicted of failing to deliver a voter application to a voter registrar;